helgeholm/randy/README.md

 with 53-bit precision.
-The reason for this is that the built-in `Math.random()` function is [implementation-dependent](http://www.ecma-international.org/publications/standards/Ecma-262.htm) and therefore of very limited usefulness, as implementations tend to be crappy.
+The reason for this is that the built-in `Math.random()` function is [implementation-dependent](http://www.ecma-international.org/publications/standards/Ecma-262.htm) and therefore of very limited usefulness, as you risk running into crappy implementations.
 Even the V8 engine (used by Node.js) only provide 32-bit entropy, and is based on the platform-dependent C++ `rand()` function.

 ## Quick Examples